 According to the ASPB, hemp producers must possess a license to cultivate, process, and sell raw hemp and its byproducts.

 Arkansas Medical Marijuana Amendment

 Lawmakers first implemented marijuana prohibition laws in the state in 1923.
-During this year, states like, Nevada, Oregon, and Washington also prohibited cannabis(6).
+During that year, states like Nevada, Oregon, and Washington also prohibited cannabis(6).

 In 2016, Arkansas passed a law that allowed the medical use of marijuana under state law(7), allowing the use of cannabis according to the medical marijuana program.

-Patients qualified to receive marijuana treatment are those with medical conditions, like cancer, glaucoma, ulcerative colitis, and severe arthritis.
+Patients qualified to receive marijuana treatment are those with medical conditions like cancer, glaucoma, ulcerative colitis, severe arthritis, and more.